-Additional emergency contact and local contact information for students and employees can be registered at https://my.wisc.edu/profile/emergencyInfo.
+Additional emergency contact and local contact information for students and employees can be registered online by clicking here.

 WiscAlert and Crime Warning System Testing

 UWPD tests the emergency notification system on a weekly basis.
 UWPD's Public Information Office and University Communications also test the website portion of the WiscAlert system on a monthly basis.
 The systems are tested campus-wide on an annual basis.